 What to Expect

 Afternoon Tea has developed dramatically over the years.
 For the most, it remains as elaborate and quintessentially English as ever, but can also be reimagined depending on the venue.
-Some places, for example, have catered primarily to two of the most popular ingredients: Tea and scones.
+Some places, for example, have catered primarily to two of the most popular ingredients: loose leaf tea and scones.

 This has since become Cream Tea.
 Others proudly embrace multiculturalism in the UK, with savoury and dessert items undergoing a transformation of sorts.

 Afternoon Tea is no longer reserved only for the upper classes.
 It is for everyone.
 Although first created in Bedfordshire, it has since gone on to become a popular pastime around the world.
 From England to Australia; Scotland to Albania, having an Afternoon Tea is an excellent choice.

 Afternoon Teas can come in all sorts of shapes and sizes.
 In recent years, the concept of a ‘themed’ Afternoon Tea, for instance, has become particularly popular.
 Those who have a favourite television programme or film might be lucky enough to find lunch that takes inspiration from certain characters or iconic scenes.
 One that stands out is a ‘Mad Hatters Afternoon Tea’.
 But that isn’t all.

 Despite the name “Tea” understandably conjuring images of one’s morning brew, there is sometimes the option of replacing this with alcohol.
 Champagne, Prosecco or even beer, gin and cocktails can make for a wonderful accompaniment to your meal.